jwplayer/jw-design-library/README.md

 ```bash
 yarn clean
 ```

+### Adding/Updating Icons
+1. If adding new icons, pull the desired SVG files into the `dictionary/assets/icons/` folder for the appropriate product (dashboard, player or logos)
+2. In `/dictionary/properties/icons`, locate the product yaml config and add the name of your new icon in alphabetical order, along with its path (be sure to follow the existing spacing protocol -- yamls are fussy about tabs and spaces)
+3. Run `yarn build`.
+If the command succeeds, you should see your new icons in the `/dist` folder.
+4. You **must** note 💥 breaking changes 💥  in your PR so projects that depend on Hook are updated appropriately

+Take the same approach when updating colors.

 That's it!
 Reach out to the Design or Front End teams for Github access or any questions/concerns.